Kronuz/Xapiand/docs/_docs/reference-guide/indices/info-api.md

 {% include curl.html req=req %}

 {: .note .warning }
+`INFO /twitter/tweet/1` is not the same as `INFO /twitter/tweet/1/`, the former will retrieve information about document `1` inside index `/twitter/tweet/` and the later will retrieve information about thewhole index `/twitter/tweet/1/`.
 [Trailing slashes are important]({{ '/docs/reference-guide/api#trailing-slashes-are-important' | relative_url }}).

 The response will include the following information about the index: